Java, Bali and the Gilis

 Soon we met up with Rachel, another one of Ben's friends.
 Rachel is an forever laid-back kindergarten teacher who came to Indonesia ten years ago as a traveler and never left.
 After spending a little time in the country I can see why.
 A Spanish couchsurfer named Lare also joined the party and we all made a plan to climb the largest volcano in Bali the next day.
 Lethargy soon downgraded this plan into camping on a quiet beach on Bali's east coast.
 There we bought a large bottle of arak off some locals and got stupidly drunk while drawing shapes in the sand and sword-fighting with drift wood.
 As we relaxed in the moonlight we were constantly witness to the twenty four hour a day ferry bound for Lombok leaving the nearby port on the hour every hour.
 I made the suggestion that we catch the 3AM ferry to make our way to the Gilis for a few days.
 We all pondered the idea.
 Rachel took a large swig of arak to allow herself to be convinced that she could miss her flight the next day.
 Soon we were packing up the tent and stumbling over the hill on our way to the docks.
 We boarded a surprisingly busy ferry, found an uncomfortable place to lie down and fell into a drunken sleep.

 Five hours later we awoke to a sunrise over the towering Rinjani volcano on Lombok.
 We chartered a car to take us to Bangsal harbor for the Gilis.
 From the little I saw of Lombok on this one hour ride it seemed far less developed and sported far more natural beauty than Bali.
 Looking back I wish I had given myself more time to explore it.
 But for the moment, the Gilis were the goal and we arrived on Gili Air mid-morning.
 The island was scorching that day.
 We soon found shelter in a classy bungalow with air con and an outdoor shower.
 In the afternoon we made our way to the far end of the island to chill on the beach at 'Space Bar', a trippy little beach hut decorated with glow paint.
 The bartender blared psychedelic techno all afternoon.
+We each got ourselves a magic mushroom shake (don't worry mom, they're legal in Indonesia) and enjoyed the ocean front views.
+The mushrooms were not particularly powerful but certainly added some beauty to our surroundings for a few hours.
 Gili Air is not the party island (Gili T holds that title) but there was a full moon beach party that night which turned out to be alright.

 The following morning I said another goodbye to Ben knowing that I would see him again in a few weeks when I was to return to Jakarta.
 Rachel, Lare and I decided to catch the boat over to Gili T to check out the scene there for the night.
 I can't say I was a huge fan of Gili T although I may have not spent enough time there.
 I found some of the locals to be quite rude although Rachel did have a few friends on the island who were friendly.
 After another island style night out I got a little sleep and woke up early to begin a long couple days of travel the next morning.
 I said goodbye to Rachel and Lare then took a boat and bus to Lembar harbor in Lombok.
 After five hours wait, I boarded a dingy public ferry bound for Flores to begin another journey through the Nusa Tenggara and eastern Indonesia.
 But those stories are for my next post.